The Notebook: Production

-The film rights to Nicholas Sparks's novel were acquired by New Line Cinema in 1996, represented by producer Mark Johnson.
+The film rights to Nicholas Sparks' novel were acquired by New Line Cinema in 1996, represented by producer Mark Johnson.
 Jeremy Leven was hired to write the script, which caught the attention of director Steven Spielberg in 1998, who wished to film it with Tom Cruise as Noah Calhoun.
 Spielberg's commitment to other projects led to Jim Sheridan becoming attached to direct the following year.
+M. Night Shyamalan was also approached to direct but couldn't do it due to commitments to The Sixth Sense.
 Filming was to start in 1999 but pushed back over rewrites.
 Sheridan eventually backed out by October 2000 to work on In America.
 Martin Campbell entered negotiations to direct in March 2001, before he was replaced by Nick Cassavetes a year later.
-Early in development George Clooney was going play Noah, and Paul Newman the older Noah, but after Clooney watched some Paul Newman movies he went up to Paul and said he didn't look like him.
+Early in development George Clooney was going to play Noah, and Paul Newman the older Noah, but after Clooney watched some Paul Newman movies he went up to Newman and said he did not look like him.